Daryl P. Friedman

 Chief Industry, Government, & Member Relations Officer

 A music industry professional for more than 30 years, Friedman previously directed external affairs for the Wolf Trap National Park for the Performing Arts.
-He received his M.A. in Arts Management from American University in Washington, D.C., and his B.A. in Economics from the University of California (Santa Cruz).
+He received his M.A. in arts management from American University in Washington, D.C., and his B.A. in economics from the University of California, Santa Cruz.

-Senior Director, Advocacy & Public Policy
+Managing Director, Advocacy & Public Policy

 With nearly two decades of experience in Washington, D.C., Dupler has extensive knowledge of Capitol Hill and the legislative process.
 He previously served as legislative director for Rep. Lamar Smith during Smith's tenure as chairman of the House Judiciary Subcommittee on Courts, the Internet and Intellectual Property.
-In this role, Dupler helped facilitate negotiations to reform copyright law and was a liaison to stakeholders in the creative industries
+In this role, Dupler helped facilitate negotiations to reform copyright law and was a liaison to stakeholders in the creative industries.

 Dupler also served on the legislative staff for Rep. Kevin Brady and Sen. Phil Gramm.
 In addition, he was a presidential appointee at the U.S. Department of Labor and also has experience in state government.
 Dupler received his J.D. from the Georgetown University Law Center and his B.A. degree in history and political science from Baylor University.
 He is a member of the state bar of Texas and serves on the boards of the Copyright Alliance and the Texas State Society.

 Michael Lewan is the Director of Government Relations for the Recording Academy in Washington, D.C., where he represents the Academy, its members, and the greater music community on Capitol Hill and with key government agencies.
 Lewan brings a diverse public policy and advocacy background in helping execute the Academy’s advocacy programs and achieve its legislative and regulatory goals.